felixbarring/VoxelGame/README.md

 Currently only tested on my Ubuntu machine and a Fedora.
 Instructions for Windows will likely come sometime in the future.

-Instructions on how to build on Ubuntu:
+Instructions on how to get going.

 ```
 Installing dependencies on Ubuntu: